sambacha/DAVe/README.md

 #### CORS

-The `CORS` subsection configures Cross-origin resource sharing (CORS), which allows the REST API to be used from web applications running under different domain.
+The `cors` subsection configures Cross-origin resource sharing (CORS), which allows the REST API to be used from web applications running under different domain.

 | Option | Explanation | Example |
 |--------|-------------|---------|